kiwi0fruit/knitty/docs/knitty.md

 ### pre-knitty

-`pre-knitty` - CLI app that reads from stdin.
+`pre-knitty` - CLI app that reads from stdin and writes to stdout.
 Transforms markdown source code from Knitty format to Pandoc format (replaces Knitty-format code chunk options with Pandoc-format code chunk options).
-And writes to stdout.

 * first argument is optional input file path (`pre-knitty` reads it's extension that is needed for [code cells][code_cells] mode).